caltechlibrary/iga/CONTRIBUTING.md

 A quick way to find out what is currently in the near-term plans for this project is to look at the [GitHub issue tracker](https://github.com/caltechlibrary/iga/issues), but the possibilities are not limited to what you see there &ndash; if you have ideas for new features and enhancements, please feel free to write them up as a new issue or contact the developers directly!

 New development takes place in the `develop` branch.
-We try to make the `main` branch reflect the latest release, meaning that what you see in the main branch reflects what you get with the lateset released version of the software.
+The `v1` branch reflect the latest release, so that code should be the same as the lateset released version of the software.

 ## Submitting contributions